gonella/twocents/README.md

  1. After migrate ant to maven, some funcionalities stopped to work.
 E.g. generate install binary(NIS).
 For this reason we asked to import as maven project.

 # TODO
- 1. Fix issues with NIS.
-NSIS (Nullsoft Scriptable Install System) is a professional open source system to create Windows installers.
+ 1. Fix issues with NSIS (Nullsoft Scriptable Install System), it is a professional open source system to create Windows installers.
  2. Remove some ant dependencies.
  2. Fix some layout issues.
  3. Update some tax rules.